You are here:

 Approval procedures

-Credit institutions required a special approval by the European Central Bank or the Financial Market Authority for material changes to their structure (such as mergers, any changes in their legal form, the acquisition of a qualifying holding) of for certain simplifications (such as waivers or exemptions from regulatory standards.
-With regard to competence within the banking union, a detailed description can be found in the section on Banking Union.
+Credit institutions require a special approval by the European Central Bank or the Financial Market Authority for material changes to their structure (such as mergers, any changes in their legal form, the acquisition of a qualifying holding) or for certain simplifications (such as waivers or exemptions from regulatory standards.
+A detailed description can be found in the section on Banking Union about competence within the banking union.

 The Banking Act stipulates a total of eight circumstances for which special approval is required.
 They are specified in Article 21 para.
 1 BWG: